Note

 Key takeaways#

-• Macrodispersion (APVD) depends on aquifer properties and hydrological boundary conditions; microdispersion (\(\alpha_L\)) is an aquifer property; molecular diffusion (\(D_m\)) depends on the compound
+• Macrodispersion (APVD) depends on aquifer properties and boundary conditions; microdispersion (\(\alpha_L\)) is an aquifer property; molecular diffusion (\(D_m\)) depends on compound

-• When APVD is calibrated from measurements, all mixing is already included (macrodispersion + microdispersion + average molecular diffusion) — do not add on top.
-When calibrating with the diffusion module, the three components are taken into account separately
+• When APVD is calibrated from measurements using advection, all mixing is already included — do not add on top.
+When calibrating with diffusion_fast or diffusion, the components are separated automatically

 References#